Skip to content

 1. Mesh Hierarchy

-2. Forming Hierarchy: addChild
+2. Forming a Hierarchy: addChild

 You can register a specific mesh as a child of another mesh using the addChild() method of RedGPU.Display.Mesh.